MBA After Law: Benefits, Specialisations, Salary, Top Colleges

 Q3.
 Why do people pursue an LLB after an MBA?

 Q5.
-Who earns more, a lawyer or an MBA?
+Who earns more, MBA or lawyer?

 Every query is necessary.